-On Thursday, June 16, 2022, Dr. Fenggang Yang will give a lecture entitled, “Where Are the Churches in China?
+On Thursday, June 16, 2022, Dr. Fenggang Yang gave a lecture entitled, “Where Are the Churches in China?
 And Why?
 Geographical Patterns of Church Development.”
-In it, he will present the geographical distribution of Catholic and Protestant churches in China, discuss several distinctive characteristics of the churches and their locations, and trace some of the historical and social patterns of church development.
+In it, he presented the geographical distribution of Catholic and Protestant churches in China, discussed several distinctive characteristics of the churches and their locations, and traced some of the historical and social patterns of church development.

 About Fenggang Yang